Parsha Terumah: Shemoth/Exodus 25:1 - 27:19

 We are to show kindness and right-ruling through benevolence to the poor and needy.

-This is why we have a “building.”
+This is why we are building a set-apart place for His Name.

 You may or may not be able to make Him a dwelling place yourself, but if you help or support a dwelling place for His Name, then you, too, have fulfilled the commandment.
 For YAHUAH also commanded Moshe,